izy-code/rsschool-cv/cv.md

 # About Me

-I have a background in mechanical engineering and am currently delving into frontend development, aiming to master its intricacies and advance my professional expertise.
+I have a mechanical engineering background and am currently delving into frontend development, aiming to master its intricacies and advance my professional expertise.

 # Skills